ZhengdongWang/zhengdongwang.com/productivity.md

 {{ hamming }}

 > There are many right problems, but very few people search carefully for them.
 Rather they simply drift along doing what comes to them, following the easiest path to tomorrow.
 Great scientists all spend a lot of time and effort in examining the important problems in their field.
 Many have a list of 10 to 20 problems that might be important if they had a decent attack.
 As a result, when they notice something new that they had not known but seems to be relevant, then they are prepared to turn to the corresponding problem, work on it, and get there first.

-{{ weinberg }}

-> When I was teaching at the Massachusetts Institute of Technology in the late 1960s, a student told me that he wanted to go into general relativity rather than the area I was working on, elementary particle physics, because the principles of the former were well known, while the latter seemed like a mess to him.
-It struck me that he had just given a perfectly good reason for doing the opposite.
-Particle physics was an area where creative work could still be done.
-It really was a mess in the 1960s, but since that time the work of many theoretical and experimental physicists has been able to sort it out, and put everything (well, almost everything) together in a beautiful theory known as the standard model.
-My advice is to go for the messes — that's where the action is.

 ## There's nothing special about being good